-4.2.5 Monitoring and Review
+4.3.1 Monitoring and Review

-The emergency risk management process is subject to minor reviews lead by VicSES annually in June and will undergo a major review at least once every three years, between audits.
+The CERA is subject to minor reviews lead by VicSES and will undergo a major review at least once every three years, between audits.
 The progress of implemented treatment options is monitored by the MEMPC through reports provided by the MERO and responsible agencies at MEMPC meetings and through the annual risk assessment process.

-The cyclic review of the risk management process will result in a report provided to the MEMPC at its August meeting, identifying any adjustments required and will also be used by the committee to identify if any amendments or updates are required to the MEMP.
+The cyclic review of the risk management process will result in a report provided to the MEMPC identifying any adjustments required and will also be used by the committee to identify if any amendments or updates are required to the MEMP.

-This process will be administered by the Executive Officer and if required, an updated draft plan will be presented to the MEMPC at the November meeting for endorsement.
+This process will be administered by the Executive Officer and if required, an updated draft plan will be presented to the MEMPC for endorsement.